Thunder River Rapids Ride

 The Thunder River Rapids Ride was a river rapid type water ride located in the Town of Gold Rush section of the Dreamworld theme park on the Gold Coast, Queensland, Australia.

-After four riders were killed on it in late October 2016, the ride was closed.
+After four riders were killed on it on 25 October 2016, the ride was closed.
 On 9 November 2016, Ardent Leisures' CEO announced that the ride would not reopen, and was to be demolished.
 In October 2017, police recommended that no criminal charges be laid against any person in relation to the deaths.

 History

-Gold Rush Country (now known as the Town of Gold Rush) opened on 11 December, 1986.
+Gold Rush Country (now known as the Town of Gold Rush) opened on 11 December 1986.
 The area featured the Eureka Mountain Mine Ride and the Thunder River Rapids Ride.
 Although resembling an Intamin River rapids ride, Thunder River Rapids was neither built nor supplied by Intamin.
 A Sydney-based company was commissioned to supply the vessels in 1983.
 The Thunder River Rapids Ride was among the most popular rides at Dreamworld until its closure.